Bike lanes and sidewalks were added to 121st Street South from C Street South to State Route 7 during a project that

 The road shoulders were widened to accommodate paved bike lanes, curbs, gutters, sidewalks and landscaping.

 A marked crosswalk with a pedestrian-activated flashing beacon will be added approximately 50 feet west of the Pierce Transit transfer station.

-Street lights will also be added, along with an enclosed storm drainage system and stormwater treatment facilities.
+Street lights were also added, along with an enclosed storm drainage system and stormwater treatment facilities.